 What Is A Mothball Anyway?

-1,4-Dichlorobenzene evaporates over time, turning into a gas that is very toxic to moths and larvae.
+1,4-Dichlorobenzene evaporates over time, turning into a toxic gas for moths and larvae.
 This is why they are excellent tools when storing clothing.
 It is a proven method of keeping moths away.

 How Do You Use Mothballs?

-When you purchase mothballs, they are usually stored in airtight bags to stop the evaporation process.
+When you purchase mothballs, they are usually stored in airtight bags to stop evaporation.

-Once you take delivery, it is a simple case of taking the mothballs out of the wrapping and adding them to an area where you want to repel whatever you are trying to repel.
+Once you take delivery, it is simple to take the mothballs out of the wrapping and add them to an area where you want to repel whatever you are trying to repel.
 If you would like to repel moths (which they are for), you add the balls to your closet.

 You can use mothballs to repel moths and other insects with various levels of success.
 Where you notice a heavy presence of insects, it is worth trying mothballs as a deterrent.

 Do Mothballs Repel Mice?

 The simple answer is no; mothballs do not repel mice.
 The gas is not toxic to mice, nor do they care about the strong smell.

 I have tested using mothballs to repel mice, and each time it has failed.
 I have had more success by using peppermint oil to repel mice.

-There are several reasons why mothballs do not work to repel mice; I’ll cover them here.
-Ultimately, the tests that I have completed have shown that mice carry on as if the mothballs are not even there, which is frustrating!
+There are several reasons mothballs do not work to repel mice; I’ll cover them here.
+Ultimately, the tests I have completed have shown that mice carry on as if the mothballs are not even there, which is frustrating!